fernandobd42/Mutation-Tool---Python/ReadMe.md

 **4 (RESULT):**

-Also the result on the shell or in MutateTool.log, it is possible to see how many operators were found and how many mutants were created.
-Also is possible to see the image of each mutant program running on images directory that locate in the same directory of mutation tool.
+Its possible to see the result on the <b>shell</b> and on <b>MutateTool.log</b>, being possible to see how many operators were found and how many mutants were created.
+Also it is possible to see the image of each mutant program running on images directory that locate in the same directory of mutation tool.

 ![Init](https://raw.githubusercontent.com/fernandobd42/images/master/06.PNG)